ome/omero-virtual-appliance/README.md

 Building an OMERO Virtual Appliance
 ===================================

+**Note that the Virtual Appliance has been discontinued, OMERO 5.2.1 is the last version available.**

 The purpose of these scripts is to automate the process of building an OMERO virtual machine.